TahaHachana/flashcards/content/rust/1-common-programming-concepts/4-comments/01-purpose-of-comments.md

-## Purpose of Comments
+## Purpose Of Comments

-What are the main purposes of comments in Rust?
+What is the purpose of comments in Rust?

 ---

-Comments in Rust are for **humans, not the compiler**.
-They:
-- Improve readability and maintainability.
-- Explain intent, logic, or design decisions.
-- Provide input for automated documentation via Rustdoc.
+Comments explain code intent for humans.
+They are ignored by the compiler and should supplement clear naming rather than replace it.